georgeartem/transcendence/README.md

 [7] Moser, E. et al. *A metric for space*, Hippocampus, 2008
 [8] Hafting, T. et al. *Microstructure of a spatial map in the entorhinal cortex*, Nature, 2005 [9] Penrose, R. *The Road to Reality*, 2004 (Ch.
-16: φ and geometry) [10] Strong, G. *Linear Algebra and its Applications*, MIT, Academic Press Inc., 1976
+16: φ and geometry) [10] Strong, G. *Linear Algebra and its Applications*, MIT OCW Standard Textbook, 1976
 ---

 **Note on Testing Campbell's Simulation Theory**